NCAS-CMS/cfdm/docs/source/tutorial.rst

 If the data elements are modified by indexed assignment then the underlying compressed array is replaced by its uncompressed form.

-A count variable that is required to uncompress a contiguous, or indexed contiguous, ragged array is stored in a `Count` object and is retrieved with the `get_count_variable` method of the `Data` object.
+The count variable that is required to uncompress a contiguous, or indexed contiguous, ragged array is stored in a `Count` object and is retrieved with the `get_count_variable` method of the `Data` instance.

-An index variable that is required to uncompress an indexed, or indexed contiguous, ragged array is stored in an `Index` object and is retrieved with the `get_index_variable` method of the `Data` object.
+The index variable that is required to uncompress an indexed, or indexed contiguous, ragged array is stored in an `Index` object and is retrieved with the `get_index_variable` method of the `Data` instance.

 This is illustrated with the file **contiguous.nc** (:download:`download <../netcdf_files/contiguous.nc>`, 2kB) [#files]_: